 Many families and children receiving child welfare services are affected by parental substance use.
-Having a substance use disorder is a risk factors for maltreatment, as it may affect a parent’s ability to function as a caregiver and provide for their children's basic needs, such as safety, security, and permanency.
-For these reasons, it is essential that child welfare professionals understand the intersection of child welfare and substance use disorders to effectively assess and intervene in affected families.
-Below, find resources detailing the connection between child maltreatment and parental substance use disorders.
+A substance use disorder is a risk factor for maltreatment, as it may affect a parent’s ability to function as a caregiver and provide for their children's basic needs, such as safety, security, and permanency.
+For these reasons, child welfare professionals must understand the intersection of child welfare and substance use disorders to assess and intervene in affected families effectively.
+Child welfare practitioners should be aware that families of color are disproportionately represented in the child welfare system.
+Families from diverse racial and ethnic backgrounds involved with child welfare also experience the disproportionate effects of substance use disorders while facing disparate access to substance use disorder treatment.
+Below, find resources detailing the connection between involvement with the child welfare system and parental substance use disorders.

 2014 and 2017 Regional Partnership Grants to Increase the Well-Being and to Improve the Permanency Outcomes of Children Affected by Substance Abuse